sonic-net/SONiC/doc/mgmt/Docker to Host communication.md

 D-Bus provides a reliable communication channel between client (SONiC management container) and service (native host OS) – all actions are acknowledged and can provide return values.
 It should be noted that acknowledgements are important for operations such as “image upgrade” or “config-save”.
 In addition, D-Bus methods can return values of many types – not just ACKs.
 For instance, they can return strings, useful to return the output of a command.

 ### 3.1.1 Security of D-Bus Communications
 In addition to standard Linux security mechanisms for file/Unix socket access rights (read/write), D-Bus provides a separate security layer, using the D-Bus service configuration files, for defining security policies.
-This allows finer grain access control to D-Bus objects and methods - D-Bus can restrict access only to certain Linux users.
+This allows finer granularity access control to D-Bus objects and methods - D-Bus can restrict access only to certain Linux users or groups.
 This is achieved by using the "Host Service" configuration file:
 /etc/dbus-1/system.d/org.sonic.hostservice.conf

 D-Bus allows security policies to be set per Linux user group or Linux user.
 The D-Bus framework is able to determine the user name and group of the client applications, and automatically enforces the access rules specified in the security policies.